 |Reason of appearance||Outdated detection databases of the antivirus tool|

 To remove possible virus infections, try to scan your PC

 Spyware and coin miners are much more stealthy.
-Their efficiency depends on the amount of time they were active without the detection.
+Their efficiency depends on the time they were active without detection.
 Quite a straight motivation to leave no paths in your system, isn’t it?
-And the damage they may carry is much bigger than adware, even if you will remove it as soon as possible.
-Spyware is just a nuke for your privacy since it collects and passes all possible data about you and your system, and then transfers it to its control center.
-Coin miner is easier to detect since it consumes a huge amount of the resources of your computer.
-But many users ignore enormous CPU load, blaming the bad hardware or unoptimized Windows OS for the appeared lags.
+And the damage they may carry is much bigger than adware, even if you remove it as soon as possible.
+Spyware is just a nuke for your privacy since it collects and passes all possible data about you and your system and then transfers it to its control center.
+Coin miner is easier to detect since it consumes a huge amount of your computer’s resources.
+But many users ignore enormous CPU load, blaming the bad hardware or unoptimized Windows OS for the lags.

 How did I get this virus?

 If IDP.ALEXA.53 is a virus, it can spread differently.
 But these days, the biggest share of virus distribution is after software bundles, email spamming, and malvertising.

 Email spamming became a viral malware distribution method since the users do not raise suspicion on notifications from DHL or Amazon about the incoming delivery.
 However, it is pretty easy to distinguish the nasty email from the original one.
 The sender’s email address is a perfect indicator of the “originality” of that letter.

 Malicious advertisements on the web, however, are an old-timer of malware distribution.
 The advice to stop clicking the blinking advertisements on untrustworthy websites exists as long as the ads are on the Internet.
 You can also install ad-blocking plugins for your web browser – they will deal with any ads.